wkoszek/me/source/blog/2015-09-23-why-its-not-about-self-driving.md

 That’s why nobody really sells operating systems anymore.
 It’s what runs in the OS that matters, and the CarOS will be the same.

-Does ths mean that Google has done the research and Mercedes and BMW will just license this technology?
+Does this mean that Google has done the research and Mercedes and BMW will just license this technology?
 Of course not.
 Every day we can see how Bell Labs, AT&T, Verizon, Comcast and others have built a real
 infrastructure: channels, pipes, cables, shafts and all this boring, but so necessary stuff.
-And here comes Uber with 0 material goods, AirBnb with 0 material goods and others with 0 material goods who use their cables and generate so much money.
+And here comes Uber with 0 material goods, AirBnB with 0 material goods and others with 0 material goods who use their cables and generate so much money.
 But just like Apple is buying Samsung’s elements for their iPhones and suing them at the same time,